Is Marijuana Addictive?

 Back to top

-The effect of legalizing marijuana is that marijuana use and/or dependance has increased in those 21 years of age, or older.
-People 12 to 20 years old were 5 to 6 percent more likely to try marijuana for the first time.
-Additionally, it is difficult to determine medically who suffers from ‘chronic pain’, causing recreational marijuana users to obtain medical marijuana by posing as ‘chronic pain’ sufferers.
+But cannabis is highly addictive and the effect of legalizing marijuana is that marijuana use and dependence have increased in adults 21 years of age or older.
+Youth aged 12 to 20 years old are more likely to try marijuana for the first time.
+Additionally, it is difficult to determine medically who suffers from chronic pain, encouraging recreational marijuana users to obtain medical marijuana by posing as chronic pain sufferers.

-California legalized medical marijuana 1996 and then later legalized it for recreational use, hoping that it would weaken and even end the black market of marijuana abuse.
-Instead, the marijuana on the black market became cheaper and therefore more people were able to access it.
+California legalized medical marijuana in 1996 and then later legalized it for recreational use, hoping this would weaken and even end the black market of marijuana abuse.
+Instead, marijuana decreased in price on the black market, opening the door for more people to access it.

 Back to top

-Studies show that constant misuse of marijuana in adolescents lead to a loss of IQ points by mid adulthood.
+Studies show that constant misuse of marijuana in adolescents leads to a loss of IQ points by mid-adulthood.
 Furthermore, when abstaining from marijuana, people often experience withdrawal syndrome (common symptoms detailed above).

 Back to top

+Understanding that marijuana is addictive is the first step to receiving help.
 Marijuana Use Disorder does not go away on its own.
-If you or your loved one is addicted to marijuana, it is important to recognize that outside assistance is needed to cure from this disease.
-Reach out to a reputable rehab, such as Avenues Recovery, who can help you or your loved one detox, get the appropriate therapies and support from those who truly understand what is needed to heal.
-Contact Avenues today.
+If you or your loved one is addicted to marijuana, it is important to recognize that outside assistance is needed.
+It takes determination and a professional addiction treatment program to heal from this disease.
+Avenues Recovery is a reputable substance abuse rehab that specializes in helping individuals recover from all forms of addictions, including marijuana.
+We will help you or your loved one during drug detox treatment, receive the appropriate therapies, and obtain support from those who truly understand what is needed to heal.
+Contact Avenues today to begin your journey to sobriety.

 Check your insurance